 South Cornwall · TR10

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Penryn, that work is shaped by the place itself — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Working in Penryn means starting from the TR10 context — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward modern student-oriented HMOs and Victorian terraces.

 Local context